07 September 2020

 Communication tools should be the core priority for every Project/Product Manager and your remote team collaboration culture can define the outcome of the entire project.
 Below, you will find a few examples of the most common problems coming from poor remote collaboration and tips on how to fix them.

 Problem 1: You hear “I didn’t know that!” a lot

 The problem of someone not knowing things they should know may be caused by two reasons.
 Either they didn’t receive the information in the first place, or it was lost amongst other information.
 Both are extremely common in remote environments and often lead to delays and emergency calls.
 Luckily, there are a few things you can do to avoid these situations.

 Make sure you have the highest transparency standards possible

-Transparency is the key for effective remote team working.
+Transparency is the key to effective remote team working.
 Don’t allow a situation when someone in the team is uninformed.
 Not only does it pose a serious risk, such as the ‘I didn’t know that (and I should)!” reactions, but it also rips you off opportunities to hear everyone’s input.
-One might think that if they have a problem with a database you should talk directly to the backend developer, and you might be able to solve a problem within 30 minutes.
+One might think that if they have a problem with a database, talk directly to the backend developer, and you might solve a problem within 30 minutes.
 But what if you texted that on a team channel, a DevOps Engineer noticed it and had a solution on hand?
 Or perhaps your frontend developer had been in a project with similar problems before and has some tips?
 You never know!
 And you’ll never know if you don’t try.
-The team should also understand the context of the whole project, not only some of its areas.
+The team should also understand the context of the entire project, not only some of its areas.
 You should avoid private messages and small groups when it’s not essential.
 In the long run, they do more harm.
 In short, keep everyone in the loop.
 Each team member should have access to (almost) everything and you should use shared chats/mail groups as often as possible.

 Limit noise when communicating virtually